21-Coding/IdentityStats/README.md

 ### Description

-This application allows the user to identify an individual by reverse phone lookup usong the Ekata API (https://ekata.com/developer/documentation/api-overview/).
+This application allows the user to identify an individual by reverse phone lookup using the Ekata API (https://ekata.com/developer/documentation/api-overview/).

 ### Setup/Installation Requirements